fox1t/typescript-microservice-starter/README.md

 * start dev server with `npm run dev`
 * now you have two ways:
   * use the provided debug URL in Chrome
-  * use VS Code included `attach` config (better way)
+  * use VS Code included (inside .vscode folder) `attach` config (best debugging experience)

 ## Docker Support

+This stater uses Node.js best practices and creates dummy user to start node process, instead of using root user.

 ```
-# Go to the root of this repo
+# Go to the root of your repo created from this starter
 # Build your docker image
 docker build -t my-project-name .

 # run your docker container
-docker run -p 3000:3000 my-project-name
+docker run -p PORT:PORT my-project-name
 ```